-Finding things to do and places to go isn't just about having a good time.
-Studies show that young people who enjoy just two hours of structured activities a week do better later on life.
-So get out, find something you're interested in and get active!
+Studies show that young people who enjoy just two hours of structured activities a week do better at school and stay in learning longer.

 Why Activities Matter

 Taking part in activities is fun.
 Having fun is good for you.
 But there are lots of other benefits.